 My son didn't make the cut.

-Later that night, when the disappointment started to ease, we talked about the practice he’d put in over the previous weeks.
+That night, when the disappointment started to ease, we talked about the practice he’d put in over the previous weeks.

 “Talent is a dreadfully cheap commodity, cheaper than table salt… Discipline and constant work are the whetstones upon which the dull knife of talent is honed until it becomes sharp enough, hopefully, to cut through even the toughest meat and gristle.”